randomstring/PhotonVisionBenchmarking/README.md

 # Camera Calibration

-There are a couple ways to do this as documented on the Photonvision site.
+There are a couple ways to do this as documented on the PhotonVision site.

 # Plan to Record
   1. Coprocessors (OrangePi 5, Raspberry Pi 5, Raspberry pi 4, Windows i7-770)
   2. Cameras: Arducam OV9281, Arducam OV2311, See3CAM_24CUG, Pi camera (cable)
-  3. Resolutions 1280x720,800x600,640x480
+  3. Resolutions 1280x720, 800x600, 640x480
   4. record FPS, latency, power usage, accuracy